Easter Sunday massacre

 1975 mass shooting in Ohio, U.S.

-The Easter Sunday Massacre occurred on Easter Sunday, March 30, 1975, when 41-year-old James U. Ruppert fatally shot eleven members of his own family in his mother's house at 635 Minor Avenue in Hamilton, Ohio.
+The Easter Sunday massacre was a mass shooting that occurred on Easter Sunday, March 30, 1975, when 41-year-old James U. Ruppert fatally shot eleven members of his own family in his mother's house at 635 Minor Avenue in Hamilton, Ohio.

 Ruppert was tried and found guilty on two counts of aggravated murder, but not guilty on the other nine counts by reason of insanity.
 He received two life sentences, to be served consecutively at Allen Correctional Institution in Lima, and the Southern Ohio Correctional Facility in Lucasville.
 He was moved to Franklin Medical Center in Columbus in 2019 because of his declining health.

 Ruppert died from natural causes on June 4, 2022, while incarcerated at the Franklin Medical Center.
 He was 88 years old at the time of his death.
+It is the deadliest mass shooting by a lone gunman in Ohio's history, aswell as the deadliest mass killing in the state's history.